mohammadhashim135/ByteMazeHashim-Clock/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
+If you'd like to contribute to this project then please fork the repository and create a pull request with your changes.

 ## Author